bentoml/BentoML/docs/source/reference/frameworks/fastai.rst

 .. admonition:: About this page

    This is an API reference for FastAI in BentoML.
-Please refer to :ref:`../.../framework/fastai` for more information about how to use FastAI in BentoML.
+Please refer to :ref:`fastai guides <frameworks/fastai:FastAI>` for more information about how to use FastAI in BentoML.